Get a top-rated gantt chart for free, forever.

 Oops!
 Something went wrong while submitting the form.

-One day, as I started my typical work routine, something unexpected happened.
-It was a normal day, and I was feeling great.
 I was managing a new project, and it was going swimmingly.
-But on that day, I heard a voice inside my head: “I’m a fraud.”
+But on that day, I heard a voice inside my head: I’m a fraud.

 I tried to shake it off, but the doubt kept nagging at me.
 The thoughts kept coming.

-“What gives you the right to be here?”
-“Who are you to be leading this project?”
+What gives you the right to be here?
+Who are you to be leading this project?

 I figured it was normal doubt, but it made me wonder.
 Was I a fraud?

-I had a case of impostor syndrome.
+I had a classic case of imposter syndrome.

-I had to realize I wasn’t a fraud, and doing that was surprisingly difficult.
+I didn’t want to ask for help and kept it all to myself.
+Naturally, that made managing the project even harder.
+I had to realize I wasn’t a fraud—and doing that was surprisingly difficult.

-What is impostor syndrome?
+What is imposter syndrome?

-• You feel a strong pressure to achieve and perform well
+• You feel a strong pressure to achieve and perform well.

-• You start a new job or position
+• You start a new job or position.

-• You become too perfectionistic
+• You become too perfectionistic.

 And sometimes, it happens out of the blue.

+All of these factors create the ideal conditions for the imposter syndrome to take root.
 That’s why you suddenly have that voice inside your head that makes you question yourself.

 Unfortunately, most people who suffer from it often hunker down and wait for it to go away.
 Or, even worse, they push themselves harder and harder, thinking that if they work hard enough, they’ll stop feeling like phonies.

-1. Stop being hard on yourself.
+1. Stop being hard on yourself

 When we feel like fakes, we often take it out on ourselves.